nfes-org/nfes-org.github.io/_posts/2017-12-06-GeosteeringandMappingofComplex.md

 ---
-title: Geosteering and Mapping of Complex Reservoir Boundaries Using an Integrated Data Approach
+title: "Geosteering and Mapping of Complex Reservoir Boundaries Using an Integrated Data Approach"
 tags: presentation
 ---